homebridge/homebridge-config-ui-x/README.md

 ## Sudo Mode

-Many operations performed by Homebridge Config UI X, such as installing plugins, upgrading Homebridge and viewing the logs can require root permissions.
+Many operations performed by *Homebridge Config UI X*, such as installing plugins, upgrading Homebridge and viewing the logs can require root permissions.
 You can run the Homebridge service as root or you can enable the `sudo` option in the config.

 ```json
 "platforms": [